-- 5. Discuss how general education requirements will be met, if applicable.
-Not applicable. - Identify any specialized accreditation or graduate certification requirements for this program and its students.
-Not applicable. - If contracting with another institution or non-collegiate organization, provide a copy of the written contract.
-Not Applicable - 8.
-Provide assurance and any appropriate evidence that the proposed program will provide students with clear, complete, and timely information on the curriculum, course and degree requirements, nature of faculty/student interaction, assumptions about technology competence and skills, technical equipment requirements, learning management system, availability of academic support services and financial aid resources, and costs and payment policies.
+5. Discuss how general education requirements will be met, if applicable.

+6. Identify any specialized accreditation or graduate certification requirements for this program and its students.

+7. If contracting with another institution or non-collegiate organization, provide a copy of the written contract.

+8. Provide assurance and any appropriate evidence that the proposed program will provide students with clear, complete, and timely information on the curriculum, course and degree requirements, nature of faculty/student interaction, assumptions about technology competence and skills, technical equipment requirements, learning management system, availability of academic support services and financial aid resources, and costs and payment policies.